 Serum is an easy, effective way to upgrade your skincare routine to the next level.
 Though many still consider it to be a luxury beauty product, serum is an investment that definitely pays off.

 Serum can transform dull, tired or problematic skin into satin smoothness with healthy appearance, even complexion and natural glow.

 For dry skin, choose hydrating serums that will attract water molecules deep into your skin.
 These serums are created specifically to get rid of dry skin, deeply nourish it and prepare it for changes that aging inevitably brings.

 We already said that thick layers of moisturizer won’t help at all.
 Not only because your skin will absorb only a certain amount, but also your sebaceous glands will get a signal that there is already enough oil covering your skin, so they can stop producing it.

 Better invest in one quality moisturizer suitable for dry skin that can cover all your skin’s needs by stimulating it instead of coating it with oil.

 Moisturizers that can get rid of dry skin are all about hydration – from attracting water molecules to the skin to repairing the protective barrier of the skin and helping it to lock the moisture in.

-With that in mind, look out for moisturizers that contain antioxidants and anti-inflammatory ingredients, combined with natural oils (jojoba oil, coconut oil, almond oil, shea butter) and humectants (glycerin, hyaluronic acid, honey).
+With that in mind, look out for moisturizers that contain antioxidants and anti-inflammatory ingredients, combined with natural oils (jojoba oil, coconut oil, sweet almond oil, shea butter) and humectants (glycerin, hyaluronic acid, honey).

 You can even make your own natural lotion for dry skin.

 But a little bit of extra care wouldn’t hurt and could help a lot.
 Every once in a while treat your skin with some rich facial mask as a perfect addition to your regular skincare routine.